Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 <h2 id="process">9.
 Selection Process</h2>

-Whether you're doing a scoring, ranking or evaluation system, you'll need to clarify how the winners are selected.
+Whether you're doing a scoring, ranking or evaluation system, you'll need to clarify how the winner is selected.
 By doing this, you’re ensuring that your company is making a fair decision and places all vendors on equal footing.

 <aside>
 📝 Checklist

 - <label><input type="checkbox"> Statement on how vendors will be selected<span></span></label>
-- <label><input type="checkbox"> (Optional) Reiterate when proposals are due<span></span></label>
+- <label><input type="checkbox"> (Optional) Proposal due date<span></span></label>
-- <label><input type="checkbox"> (Optional) Reiterate when vendors should receive a reply<span></span></label>
+- <label><input type="checkbox"> (Optional) Response date<span></span></label>
 </aside>

 <h2 id="directions">9.
 Submission Directions</h2>

 Your vendors have their proposals ready, but where should they send them?
 This section will let them know where and how.
 Include the portal link (if you're using a software), contact information (name, title, email), preferred file format and brief directions on how to submit.

 To receive qualified proposal responses, include important details and clear directions.
-Being intentional with design projects leads to better outcomes.

 <aside>
 📝 Checklist